 RESULT

-In each subsection, we first describe the quantitative data and then draw from the interviews to help explain the data and add further insights.
-We begin with user participation.

 Number of HITs estimated by the workers

 The workers provided a wide range of estimated number of HITs and various reasons for deciding the number of HITs to post on MTurk.
 Although we provided three different questions for workers, the distribution of the number of HITs were similar for all three questions regardless of the question contents.
 It indicates that workers do not take the size of possible answers into account but just make a general guess about the number when they decide to receive subjective feedback.
 Due to the similar distribution on estimated number of Hits for all three questions, we combine all the results regardless of different questions.
 We removed irrelevant answers before analysis.
-Four workers had misunderstood the question ‘how many HITs would you post to MTurk’ as ‘how many answers would you ask from each of the workers per HIT’ and answered in the range of one to five with the reason that it will tire out the workers if more anserts were required.
+Four workers had misunderstood the question ‘how many HITs would you post to MTurk’ as ‘how many answers would you ask from each of the workers per HIT’ and answered in the range of one to five with the reason that it will tire out the workers if more answers were required.
 We discarded these answers since they did not answer the question that was actually asked.
 The remaining answers were categorized into three categories: 10-50 HITs, 100-500 HITs, and 1000+ HITs.

 Table 1 Number of HITs estimated by workers